brown-studios/minuet/hardware/load/design-and-errata.md

 The board gets its power from the Minuet fan controller board.
 Please consider these specifications to appropriately size your loads to the available supply.

-- 12 V supply is unregulated, 1 A maximum current
+- 12 V supply is unregulated, 1 A current available
-- 5 V supply is regulated, 150 mA maximum current
+- 5 V supply is regulated, 150 mA current available
-- 3.3 V supply is regulated, 1 A maximum current
+- 3.3 V supply is regulated, 600 mA current available

 [View the schematics in PDF format](load.pdf)